garrandall/popular-music-data/tracks/have-i-the-right--the-honeycombs.md

   start_date: '1964-12-12'
 ---
 Have I the right to hold you?
-You know I've always told you That we must never ever part oh ooh ooh oh
+You know I've always told you That we must never ever part oh oh oh oh
 Have I the right to kiss you?
 You know I'll always miss you I've loved you from the very start
 Come right back I just can't bear it
 I've got this love and I long to share it
 Come right back I'll show my love is strong
 Have I the right to touch you?
 If I could you'd see how much you Send those shivers running down my spine.
-Ooh Ooh
+Oh Oh
 Have I the right to thrill you?
 You know I'll wait until you Give me the right to make you mine.
 Well, Come right back I just can't bear it